Chairman and Chief Executive Officer

 Today, Abdul Latif Jameel’s core business areas include transportation, engineering and manufacturing, financial services, land and real estate, energy and environmental services, consumer products, and advertising and media.
 Based in the MENAT region, Abdul Latif Jameel has a presence in more than 30 countries over six continents, including Europe, Africa, Asia Pacific, North and South America.

 It is an active investor in ‘business with a purpose’ creating value and competitive advantage by competing not just to be best in the world, but best for the world.
 Mr. Jameel is a founding investor in the US-based electric vehicle start-up Rivian which is seeking to redefine the future of mobility.

 Abdul Latif Jameel employs approximately 11,000 people from over 40 nationalities.

 Mr. Jameel is a noted philanthropist and Founder of Community Jameel, which was formally established in 2003 to continue the Jameel family’s tradition of supporting the community.
 This has helped tens of thousands of disadvantaged people in the fields of healthcare and education, while improving livelihoods through a range of initiatives such as Bab Rizq Jameel.

-A Massachusetts Institute of Technology (MIT) alumni, Mr. Jameel has led Community Jameel to a longstanding and deep collaboration with MIT, underpinning much of Community Jameel’s global development work through four major centres at MIT: the Abdul Latif Jameel Poverty Action Lab (J-PAL); the Abdul Latif Jameel Water and Food Systems Lab (J-WAFS); the Abdul Latif Jameel World Education Lab (J-WEL); and the Abdul Latif Jameel Clinic for Machine Learning in Health (J-Clinic).
+A Massachusetts Institute of Technology (MIT) alumnus, Mr. Jameel has led Community Jameel to a longstanding and deep collaboration with MIT, underpinning much of Community Jameel’s global development work through four major centres at MIT: the Abdul Latif Jameel Poverty Action Lab (J-PAL); the Abdul Latif Jameel Water and Food Systems Lab (J-WAFS); the Abdul Latif Jameel World Education Lab (J-WEL); and the Abdul Latif Jameel Clinic for Machine Learning in Health (J-Clinic).

 With MIT, Community Jameel has also created an undergraduate scholarship for students from Asia and the Middle East (since 1994); supported and mentored entrepreneurs in the Arab world (since 2005); and through J-WEL pioneered innovative approaches to refugee education.
 The Abdul Latif Jameel Poverty Action Lab (J-PAL), whose cofounders Esther Duflo and Abhijit Banerjee, along with longtime J-PAL affiliate Michael Kremer, won the 2019 Nobel Prize for Economics.
 Mr. Jameel is an MIT Corporation life member.